 (Canna generalis)

-Tall elegant lilies are always nice in a container, though canna lilies are only perennials in warmer zones 7 through 10.
-If that is your region, you might find they eventually get a little too large for an average pot, reaching up to 8 feet high.
+Canna lilies are only perennials in warmer zones 7 through 10.
+If that’s your region, beware that they may get a little too large for an average pot, reaching up to 8 feet high.
+In that case, it’s better to get a large wooden planter.

 As each bloom starts to die back, snip off the stalk to prevent the flower from going to seed.
 This stimulates the plant to put up more flowers, rather than going dormant.